Clip Snip to tray. Drag anywhere.

 Pay once.
 Own it.

+Half price for launch until 31 Aug (standard £22.99).
 One-time.
-2 devices — desktop and laptop, one licence.
+2 devices - desktop and laptop, one licence.
+Full price from 1 Sep.

+Half price for launch until 31 Aug (standard £29.99).
 One-time.
 3 devices, for people whose whole desk runs on Windows.
+Full price from 1 Sep.

 Requires Windows 10 or 11.
 Installer delivered by Lemon Squeezy after purchase.